randoop/pascali-coverage/README.md

 # Pascali-coverage computations

-This is the initial state of the tools for evaluating Randoop test coverage over the Pascali corpus.
+This repository contains the tools for evaluating Randoop test coverage over the Pascali corpus.

 Notes: